RadialDevGroup/ombudsman/.github/ISSUE_TEMPLATE/policy-change.md

 ### Can you give an example of something that has happened to help describe the problem.
 What happened?
 What did you expect to happen?

-### What is your suggesion of how this might be solved?
+### What is your suggestion of how this might be solved?

 ## Can you provide links to any existing policy that would be changed to solve this issue?